-It’s counterintuitive because, let’s face it: if he’s cheating with you, honesty and trust can’t be topping your list.
-Nor can respect, availability, spending holidays and family time together, or being his first priority.
-So why do it?
+It’s counterintuitive because if he’s cheating with you, honesty and trust can’t be topping your list.
+Nor can respect, availability, spending holidays, and family time together, or being his first priority.

-Because for some single women, a relationship with a man who is married gives you breathing room.
+If you're a single woman, a relationship with a man who is married gives you breathing room.
 You are not accountable to him if you want to see a male friend or past lover.

 Some women may have decided never to trust a man.
-The logic goes something like this: if he has a wife at home and is cheating with me, I know he’s not cheating on me.
-And the sex is great because it’s new, adventurous, no strings attached, etc..
+The logic: If he has a wife at home and is cheating with me, I know he’s not cheating on me.
+And the sex is great because it’s new, adventurous, no strings attached, and so on.

-There’s also the super-competitive woman who craves the competition, seeing mate poaching as the mother lode of wins to boost her self esteem.
-The hotter her rival, the hotter she is, the more she feels superior to the wife in terms of having the goods that men want.
+There’s also the super-competitive woman who craves the competition, seeing mate poaching as the motherlode of wins to boost her self-esteem.
+The hotter her rival, the hotter she is, and the more she feels superior to the wife in terms of having the goods that men want.
 For these women, feeling superior has less to do with the man in question and how desirable he is, and more to do with being more powerful than and superior to the other woman.

 What about tactics?
 How do they do it?
-Mate poachers, whether they want commitment or just sex, have a range of tactics, from dissing the current partner (e.g., “You deserve someone better . . . someone like me.”) to showcasing desirable qualities that the current mate lacks (e.g., “She’s cold and unfeeling; I, however, am warm, vivacious, and loving.”)
-Still others engage in “bait-and-switch” tactics, initially offering sex with no strings attached, only to expect down the road that her man will become so attached that he can’t bear to live without her.
+Mate poachers, whether they want commitment or just sex, have a range of tactics, from dissing the current partner (you deserve someone better like me) to showcasing desirable qualities that the current mate lacks (she’s cold and unfeeling; I, however, am warm, vivacious, and loving).
+Still, others engage in “bait-and-switch,” initially offering sex with no strings attached, only to expect down the road that her man will become so attached that he can’t bear to live without her.

 So what can the wife do?
 Take these insights and understandings home.
 Maybe even start an affair with the husband you have.
 You just might discover a competitive streak you never knew you had.